Texas Hold'em

 Overview

-A multi-hand No-Limit Texas Hold'em tournament.
-Each match consists of 10 hands (default).
-Each player starts with 10,000 chips.
-Blinds are 200/400 (small/big) for hands 1-5 and 400/800 for hands 6-10.
+No-Limit Texas Hold'em cash game.
+Each match is 10 hands (default).
+Every hand, all players are reset to a 10,000-chip stack (100 big blinds) and the blinds stay fixed at 50/100 — there is no escalation.
 Each hand: 2 private hole cards are dealt, followed by up to 5 community cards in stages (flop: 3, turn: 1, river: 1).
 Make the best 5-card poker hand from any combination of your hole cards and community cards.
-The match ends when all hands are played or all opponents are eliminated.
-The player with the most chips at the end wins the match and earns rating points.
+Your match result is your cumulative net chips across all hands; the player with the highest net wins and earns rating points.
+Poker skill is measured in big blinds won per 100 hands (bb/100).

 Phases